 I see teaching not only as an essential part of my identity as a scholar, but also integral to the pursuit of a more just and equitable society.
-As such, I am prepared to offer a variety of graduate and undergraduate courses, including: Immigration in America; Political Identity; Close Encounters with the State; Policing Race; American Citizenship in the 21st Century; and seminars in American Politics, Race and Ethnic Politics, and Field Methods.
-In each of these courses, my primary goals would be to foster student engagement with, and critical analyses of, the scholarship and to push them to consider the practical value of that scholarship.
-With respect to the latter, I want students to see what those works tell us about the way the world functions — even those parts which we ourselves do not directly experience.
+As such, I offer classes designed to engage students in perennial questions in American politics.
+In each of these courses, my primary goal is to foster student engagement with, and critical analyses of, existing scholarship and to push them to consider the practical value of that scholarship.
+With respect to the latter, I want students to see what those works tell us about the way the world functions — even those parts we do not, ourselves, directly experience.
 Course titles and descriptions follow.
+Syllabi available upon request.

-- Immigration in America: Are we — and what does it mean to be — a nation of immigrants?
-In this course, we will address these questions by exploring the political, social, and cultural responses to immigration in the United States, both historical and contemporary.
+- The Politics of Borders: Are we — and what does it mean to be — a nation of immigrants?
+In this course, we will address these questions by exploring the political, social, and cultural responses to immigration and borders in the United States, both historical and contemporary.